kukuu/digital-twin-v2/LLM-SPYDER-code-documentation.md

 - Access Control:

   - In Render/Vercel, restrict env vars to production only.
+Utilise .gitignore file in development before commiting code to code repository.

   - Use Vercel’s Preview Environments for staging.